equalitie/ouisync-app/README.md

 ### Flutter

+The Ouisync app implements some build variants, specifically product flavors, as a way to control the inclusion of some tools in its releases.

+Currently, there are three (3) flavors:

+- **vanilla**: regular code base, no extra tooling.
+- **analytics**: regular code base, includes Firebase Crashlytics **ON** by default.
+- **development**: This flavor is used for testing any new functionality or tools without replacing the regular app installation (**vanilla** or **anayltics**).
+It has a different `applicationId` and authority for the content provider, so it will install next to the regular app.

-Inside the project folder, you can execute `flutter run` for running the app in the default device.
+Inside the project folder, you can execute `flutter run --flavor vanilla -t lib/main_vanilla.dart` for running the app in the default device (replacing the flavor and entry point accordingly).

 There are some other useful flags you should checkout (You can find all the available flags in the SDK help: `flutter --help`):

 ```
-flutter run --release // Run the app in release mode
+flutter run --flavor vanilla -t lib/main_vanilla.dart --release // Run the app in release mode

-flutter run --verbose // Noisy logging, including all shell commands executed.
+flutter run --flavor vanilla -t lib/main_vanilla.dart --verbose // Noisy logging, including all shell commands executed.
 It can be abbreviate as -v

 flutter clean // Delete the build/ and .dart_tool/ directories.
 Don't forget to run <flutter pub get> right after, to get the packages.

 flutter test // Run Flutter unit tests for the current project.

+flutter build apk --flavor vanilla -t lib/main_vanilla.dart // Build the default executable.
+By default the resulting **APK** will be a release version.

-flutter build // Build the default executable or install bundle, in debug mode.
-Use <flutter build --release> to get a release version.
+flutter build appbundle --flavor vanilla -t lib/main_vanilla.dart // Build the default app bundle.
+By default the resulting **AAB** will be a release version.
 ```

 You can also select the device in which you want to run the app, by using the command `flutter devices` to get the list of connected devices: